 Warning: Using a DataConnect Tablet plan SIM card in a non-tablet device is a clear violation of terms of service that is currently not being enforced by AT&T.

 Because of this lack of enforcement, the plan has become very popular as an inexpensive unlimited data option in hotspots and cellular embedded routers.
+Simply activate the plan on your cellular enabled tablet and swap the SIM card.

 For Our Comparative Pricing Grid: